-3.1 Occurrence of Heavy Metals in Oyster Tissues from Brass (St. Nicholas) River oncentrations of 0.11 μ g/g in the fresh samples and 0.35 μ g/g in the dried samples.
+3.1 Occurrence of Heavy Metals in Oyster Tissues from Brass (St. Nicholas) River

+Table 1 presents the concentrations of three heavy metals-cadmium, mercury, and zinc measured in both fresh and dried oyster tissues collected from the Brass River in Bayelsa State.
+Among these metals, only zinc was detected in the oyster samples, with oncentrations of 0.11 μ g/g in the fresh samples and 0.35 μ g/g in the dried samples.
 Cadmium and Mercury were not detected (ND) in either tissue type, suggesting that these metals were either absent or below the detection limits of the analytical method used.
-The elevated concentration of Zinc in dried oyster samples compared to the fresh samples bioaccumulation indicates over time. potentially intensified by water evaporation and tissue dehydration during the drying process.
+The elevated concentration of Zinc in dried oyster samples compared to the fresh samples bioaccumulation indicates over potentially intensified by water evaporation and tissue dehydration during the drying process.
 This selective bioaccumulation of Zinc is consistent with earlier findings by Shaari et al. (2016) and Wang and Lu (2017), who observed that Zinc tends to accumulate significantly in oyster tissues, often more than other heavy metals.
 Several factors could contribute to this trend, including the metal's abundance in the aquatic environment, higher bioavailability, and possibly the oyster's limited ability to excrete (depurate) it, as posited by Haunxin et al. (2000).
-Although the measured zinc concentrations are below the WHO/FAO permissible limit of $3 \mu g/g$, their presence still raises environmental concerns, particularly regarding long-term exposure and cumulative effects within the food chain.
+Although the measured zinc concentrations are below the WHO/FAO permissible limit of 3 μg/g, their presence still raises environmental concerns, particularly regarding long-term exposure and cumulative effects within the food chain.